kingharrison/rules.rockdafloor/README.md

 Each dancer is responsible for ensuring that their attire supports freedom of movement while minimizing the risk of entanglement or injury.

+For younger dancers, coaches and guardians play a critical role in helping ensure safety.
+They are expected to guide skill selection, monitor progression, and ensure appropriate supervision and attire are in place.
+Encouraging safe practices not only protects the dancer—it sets the foundation for a long, sustainable journey in breaking.

 Breaking is about pushing limits—but it must be done with care, respect for the body, and commitment to long-term progression.

 ### Skill Recognition